davemeckin/Internet_of_Everything/Putting_it_all_together/Put_Together.md

   }
   ```

-So, your final EonChart compoment class should look like this:
+So, your final EonChart component class should look like this:

 ```javascript
 import React from 'react';